 Obviously the house was a substantial one.
 I have discussed the implications of the ostraka found in it for the social and economic standing of the owners in the second lecture.
-This position in society had cultural dimensions as well, and it is these that we shall look at in the present lecture.
+This position in society had cultural dimensions as well, and it is these that we shall look at today.
 I shall take these aspects not in the order we excavated them, but in a more logocentric fashion.
 From that point of view, the most remarkable discovery was a rectangular room (2.7 x 6.8 m), located just north of the northwest corner of the house proper, which before excavation looked to be without significant features.
-When emptied of its sand, however, it turned out to have inscriptions in red paint on one wall, with some faint traces on the facing wall, along which ran a bench.
+When emptied of its sand, however, [image 8] it turned out to have inscriptions in red paint on one wall, with some faint traces on the facing wall, along which ran a bench.
 The phase in which these inscriptions were written was an early one in the history of this room, which at the time of their writing was not part of the house.
 When it was later joined to it, the room was equipped with a new floor, about a meter above the old one, supported on brick pillars.
-The space underneath was apparently used for storage-many pottery vessels were found there-and the space above perhaps also for storage.
-With all of this remodeling, it is perhaps surprising that any of the inscriptions survived.
+The space underneath was apparently used for storage-many pottery vessels were found there-and the space above perhaps also for storage. [image 9] With all of this remodeling, and the apparent lack of any roof on the upper part of the room at this time, it is perhaps surprising that any of the inscriptions survived.
 Some parts of the inscription, indeed, were deliberately erased in antiquity.
 But there are signs that the owners of the house deliberately kept the inscription in place over most of its extent, for reasons we cannot recover.

-In modern terms, the wall was a teacher's whiteboard.
-In ancient terms, it might better be described as the largest wooden tablet ever found.
-For what was written on it is unmistakably a teacher's model for students, Greek elegiac couplets written in a careful hand and equipped with accents, breathings, macrons, marginal symbols, and high dots for caesura.
-[Figure 9 about here] The best ancient parallels in fact come from wooden boards used by schoolteachers.
-The poems themselves are all addressed by the teacher to his students, sometimes describing them with explicit headings, using terms like paides and scholastikoi to refer to them.
+In modern terms, the wall was a teacher's whiteboard. [image 10] In ancient terms, it might better be described as the largest wooden tablet ever found.
+For what was written on it is unmistakably a teacher's model for students, Greek elegiac couplets written in a careful hand and equipped with accents, breathings, macrons, marginal symbols, and high dots for caesura. [image 11] The poems themselves are all addressed by the teacher to his students, sometimes with explicit headings, using terms like paides and scholastikoi to refer to them.
 They are urged to deep from the fountain of the muses, to emulate Herakles in their labors, and to follow Hermes, the god of rhetoric-who was also, as Thoth, the patron divinity of Trimithis.
-Raffaella Cribiore, who edited them, describes them as a kind of Himerius in verse, referring to a fourth-century rhetorician.
+Raffaella Cribiore and Paola Davoli, in collaboration with David Ratzan, have published these verses in JRA 2008.
+Raffaella describes them as a kind of Himerius in verse.
 That may not thrill everyone, but the discovery that versified rhetorical composition was being taught in this remote town in the fourth century is of enormous importance for the history of ancient education.